Short Songs

-Short Songs is the sixth studio album by Canadian post-hardcore band Silverstein.
+Short Songs is the sixth studio album by the Canadian post-hardcore band Silverstein.
 The release has an untraditional number of songs at 22, though as its title suggests, all songs are short and mostly under 90 seconds.
-Only 11 of the songs are original, while the other 11 are covers of songs by notable punk, hardcore, and screamo bands that influenced Silverstein, such as Green Day, Orchid, Dead Kennedys, Gorilla Biscuits and NOFX.
-It is the band's second release on Hopeless Records and like their last release, it was also produced by Jordan Valeriote.
+The first half of the album consists of 11 original songs, while the second half consists of 11 covers of songs by notable punk, hardcore, and screamo bands that influenced Silverstein, such as Green Day, Orchid, Dead Kennedys, Gorilla Biscuits and NOFX.
+It is the band's second release on Hopeless Records and like their previous release, it was also produced by Jordan Valeriote.
 It is also the band's last release with long-time guitarist Neil Boshart, who left the band in the summer of 2012.